Help the Government of Canada organize its website!

-The annual mortality risk estimates showed no time trend.
-It was therefore possible to assert that the annual mortality risk was constant over the periods analysed.
-The average of 15 annual national risk estimates for ozone (0.012 per 10 ppb for 1990 to 2004) and the average of 5 annual national risk estimates for PM2.5 (0.032 per 10 ppb for 2000 to 2004) were used.
-It was assumed that this constancy persisted and each of these averages were projected for the years 2005 to 2008, for which yearly risk estimates were not yet available due to the unavailability of mortality data for these years.
+The annual cardiopulmonary mortality risk estimates showed no upward or downward trend.
+It was therefore possible to assert that the annual mortality risk was constant over the period analysed.
+The average of 18 annual national risk estimates for O3 (0.011 per 10 parts per billion (ppb) for 1990 to 2007) and the average of eight annual national risk estimates for PM2.5 (0.025 per 10 ppb for 2001 to 2007) were used.
+It was assumed that this constancy persisted and each of these averages was projected for the years 2008 to 2010, due to the lack of mortality data to develop risks estimates for these years.

-The overall annual risk was derived from the product of annual air pollutant concentrations and the average of annual mortality risk estimates of ozone and PM2.5.
-Finally, a time-trend analysis was also performed on the AHI using the Sen’s test.
-A trend was detected at the 95% confidence interval for the ozone AHI but not for PM2.5.
+The overall annual risk was derived from the product of annual air pollutant concentrations and the average of annual mortality risk estimates of O3 and PM2.5.
+Finally, a time-trend analysis was also performed on the AHI using the Sen’s test, a non-parametric linear trend test.
+A trend was detected at the 95% confidence interval for the O3 AHI but not for PM2.5.

 - Date Modified: